MicrosoftDocs/learn/learn-pr/azure/create-deploy-logic-apps-using-arm-templates/includes/5-exercise-deploy-a-logic-app-using-a-parameterized-arm-template.md

    The first thing to do is add parameters so that we can easily customize the app's name and location where the app runs.

-1. Replace the `parameters` section of the template with the following code to add two new parameters, `logicAppName` and `location` as shown in the following snippet.
+1. Replace the `parameters` section in the template with the following code snippet, which adds two new parameters, `logicAppName` and `location`:

    [!code-json[](../code/basic-template-with-params/template.json?range=4-18)]

    Both parameters are strings.
-We don't supply a default value for the `logicAppName` parameter, which means supply one at deployment time.
-In contrast, the `location` is optional since we supply a default valuer.
+We don't provide a default value for the `logicAppName` parameter, which means supply one at deployment time.
+In contrast, the `location` is optional as we supply a default value.

-   The default value for the `location` parameter is the location of the resource group into which the app is being deployed.
+   The default value for the `location` parameter is the location for the resource group into which the app is deployed.
 We get that value by referencing the *location* property from the resource group returned by the `resourceGroup()` template function.
-Expressions start and end with brackets: `[` and `]`, respectively.
-The value of the expression is evaluated when the template is deployed.
+Expressions start and end with left and right brackets (`[ ]`) respectively.
+The expression's value is evaluated when the template finishes deployment.
 An expression can return a string, integer, boolean, array, or object.
-The maximum number of parameters you can define in a template is 256.
+In a template, you can define 256 parameters as the maximum.

-   Now that we've defined our two new parameters, let's use them in the template by replacing hard-coded values with references to the new parameters.
+   Now that we defined two new parameters, we'll use them in the template by replacing hardcoded values with references to the new parameters.

 1. Replace the `name` and `location` fields in the resources section of the template to use our new parameters as shown in the following snippet.